carlthenimrod/Stats-CI/readme.md

 5. All of the HTML layout files are located:
 "application/views/layout"
 These files include a 'header.php', 'index.php', and 'footer.php'.
 You can edit these files to change the layout design.
 If possible I would avoid editing the index file unless necessary.

+6. FTP the "application", "system", and "public_html" files to your web server.

 * * *